Kee2u/Stock-Analysis/README.md

  1. How actively were they traded in the past?
  2. What were their yearly returns? (percentage change in price over 1 year.)

 ## Results
 I used VBA in excel to calculate trading activity and yearly returns.
 The dataset I used included two sheets for the years 2017 and 2018.
 The data included 12 clean energy stocks and was organized using these categories:

 <img src = "https://github.com/Kee2u/Stock-Analysis/blob/main/resources/Categories.png?raw=true" width = "500">

+I quantified the performance of the stocks by:
-1. I calculated trading activity for each stock (ticker) by adding their daily volume amounts.
+1. Calculating trading activity for each stock (ticker) by adding their daily volume amounts.
-2. I calculated yearly returns for each stock(ticker) by calculating the percentage change in price over the year.
+2. Calculating yearly returns for each stock(ticker) by calculating the percentage change in price over the year.
 I used the starting and ending closing price for this calculation.

 ### Original Code

-I approached this problem by making an array for the tickers ( tickers(12) ).
+Initially, I approached this problem by making an array for the tickers ( tickers(12) ).
 Then I created nested for loops to first go through all the rows in the table and perform the calculations for one ticker.
 Then it went to the next ticker and went through all the rows again.

-Here is the code I used.
-The values of the ticker array was initalized with the values of all 12 tickers before these lines:
+**Here is the code I used.
+The values of the ticker array was initalized with the values of all 12 tickers before these lines:**

           'Loop through the tickers